 - Convey a lot in very little time.
 Just look at the success of ultra-short videos on apps like Instagram, or how much useful information Brain Candy shares in each 60 Second Tip video.

 - Storytelling.
 Take John Lewis, whose Christmas TV adverts have spurred numerous major brands to use their festive airtime to engage consumers through emotive storytelling, rather than aggressive sales pitches.
+See some best practice tips.

 - Behavior, emotion and culture.
 These things and their nuances are often easier to convey on film than in writing.
 This module on unconscious bias is a good example using animated video.